department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 ## Caveats

-This only works with a single instance, and not in a multiple instance High Availability setup (HA) which we had not upgraded to yet anyways and have plans to do so.
+The approach only works with a single instance and not in a multiple instance High Availability (HA) setup.
+HA is on our roadmap, however has yet to be implemented.

 ## Future work